 The Body Shop Mediterranean Almond Milk With Oats Instant Soothing Mask (£18)

 Truthfully, I find myself reaching for soothing face masks more often than I'd like.
 My sensitive skin often flares up when I'm trying out a new product, and I like to have an edit of products that I know I can trust to calm everything back down.
 This is one of them.
 Formulated with creamy oatmeal and almond milk, it calms, soothes and nourishes all at once.
 I'd bathe in this stuff if I could.

-I'm no fan of sickly scents and sticky formulas, so anything that champions an autumnal fragrance isn't usually to my liking.
-Having said that, this limited-edition vanilla pumpkin range that The Body Shop release in the run up to Halloween is usually my favourite beauty launch of the year.
-The hand cream is nourishing, without being too thick and greasy.
+I'm no fan of sickly scents and sticky formulas, so anything that champions a a fruity fragrance isn't usually to my liking.
+Having said that, this hand cream is nourishing, without being too thick and greasy.
 And the smell?
-Think freshly-baked pumpkin pie without the sickly headiness.
+Think freshly-squeezed oranges without the sickly headiness.

 The Body Shop Vitamin C Microdermabrasion (£18)